 Minimum Nutritional Requirements for Laying Hens

 So, what should you look for on the feed bag?
 For a healthy laying hen, the numbers are key.
-Laying hens need about 16-18% protein and high calcium.
-This complete guide to chicken calcium needs is vital for eggshell quality.
-Here’s a simple table of the minimum protein requirements and other essentials.
+According to poultry nutrition guidelines from Poultry Hub Australia, laying hens need about 16 to 18 percent protein and high calcium levels for optimal egg production.

 |---|---|---|---|

-The best feed for egg laying hens is a “complete layer feed” with a protein content of 16-18% and a high calcium content of 3.5-4.0% to support strong eggshell production.
+The best feed for egg laying hens is a complete layer feed with a protein content of 16 to 18 percent and a high calcium content of 3.5 to 4.0 percent to support strong eggshell production.
 A feed in pellet, crumble, or hybrid form is superior to a grain-only mix, as it prevents selective feeding and ensures a balanced diet.

-In short: Australian feeds are built to deliver concentrated nutrition, especially for laying hens who need high protein and a huge amount of calcium.
+In short, Australian feeds are built to deliver concentrated nutrition, especially for laying hens who need high protein and a substantial amount of calcium.
+For a deeper understanding of why calcium matters so much, our complete guide to chicken calcium needs explains the science behind eggshell formation.

-The ‘best’ chicken feed in Australia depends on your flock’s life stage, but for most backyard laying hens, the best feed is a complete, pelleted or hybrid-pellet feed with 15-18% protein and 3.5-4.0% calcium, such as Laucke Mills Red Hen Layer or Barastoc Golden Yolk.
+The “best” chicken feed in Australia depends on your flock’s life stage, but for most backyard laying hens, the best feed is a complete, pelleted or hybrid-pellet feed with 15 to 18 percent protein and 3.5 to 4.0 percent calcium, such as Laucke Mills Red Hen Layer or Barastoc Golden Yolk.

 Barastoc: Complete Nutrition for Backyard Flocks

-- Who are they?
+Who are they?
 Barastoc is one of Australia’s most well-known feed brands.
-It’s owned by Ridley Corporation, a major player in the Australian feed market.
+It’s owned by Ridley Corporation, one of Australia’s largest animal nutrition companies with revenue exceeding AUD 1.28 billion.
+Their scale means they invest heavily in nutritional research and quality control.

-- Key Benefits: Barastoc is known for its convenience and reliability.
-Their feeds are “compound feeds,” meaning every pellet or crumble is nutritionally identical.
+Key Benefits: Barastoc is known for its convenience and reliability.
+Their feeds are compound feeds, meaning every pellet or crumble is nutritionally identical.
 This stops picky chickens from only eating their favourite bits.
-As their website says, they ensure flocks get “all the nutrients they need, day in-and day-out”.
+As their product information states, they ensure flocks get all the nutrients they need consistently.

 Laucke Mills: Premium Quality from the Barossa Valley

-- Who are they?
+Who are they?
 Laucke Mills is a proud, family-owned Australian company.
 They’ve been manufacturing feed in the Barossa Valley, South Australia, for generations.
-They have a strong reputation for quality.
+They have a strong reputation for quality among serious poultry keepers.

-- Product Range: Their poultry range is famous.
-It includes Chick Starter, Pullet Grower MP, Home-Lay, and the very popular Red Hen range.
+Product Range: Their poultry range is extensive and includes Chick Starter, Pullet Grower MP, Home-Lay, and the very popular Red Hen range.

-- Red Hen Se17enteen & Red Hen Free Range Layer: These are the brand’s star products.
-They are distinct formulations, one with 17% protein and one with 15%.
+Red Hen Se17enteen and Red Hen Free Range Layer: These are the brand’s star products with distinct formulations, one with 17 percent protein and one with 15 percent.

-- Showbird Breeder MP: This is a higher-spec feed with 17% protein, designed for breeding poultry and show birds.
-Veterinarians commonly recommend Showbird Breeder MP for breeding flocks, as it provides higher specification nutrition with 17% protein and 4% calcium in a micro-pellet format that’s ideal for small breeds.
+Showbird Breeder MP: This is a higher-spec feed with 17 percent protein, designed for breeding poultry and show birds.
+Many veterinarians recommend Showbird Breeder MP for breeding flocks because it provides higher specification nutrition with 17 percent protein and 4 percent calcium in a micro-pellet format that’s ideal for small breeds.

-- Best For: Keepers who want a premium grain-blend or a high-spec breeder feed.
+Best For: Keepers who want a premium grain-blend or a high-spec breeder feed, and those who prefer supporting Australian family businesses.

 Other Major Players

-While Barastoc and Laucke are giants, you’ll see other names, too.
+While Barastoc and Laucke are giants, you’ll see other names depending on your location.

-- Ridley Corporation: As mentioned, Ridley owns Barastoc but also operates other stockfeed names.
+Ridley Corporation: As mentioned, Ridley owns Barastoc but also operates other stockfeed brands.
 They are one of the largest feed manufacturers in Australia.

 Because it’s one of the most popular and asked-about feeds, let’s take a closer look at Laucke Mills’ Red Hen Layer.